mbaldessari/tripleo-specs/specs/newton/pacemaker-lightweight-architecture.rst

-Create a template that deploys a minimal pacemaker architecture, where all the openstack services are started and monitored by systemd with the exception of: VIPs/Haproxy, rabbitmq, redis, mongo and galera.
+Create a template that deploys a minimal pacemaker architecture, where all the openstack services are started and monitored by systemd with the exception of: VIPs/Haproxy, rabbitmq, redis and galera.

 Problem Description
 ===================